Set 1: Command of Evidence (Advanced)

 • "assuming that tasks easy for them are also easy for others"

-Why others are wrong: A (This is the novice side (overestimation).), C (This is diligence.), D (This is Imposter Syndrome or anxiety, not specifically Dunning-Kruger expert bias.).
+Why others are wrong: A (This is the novice side (overestimation).), B (This option is incorrect.), C (This is diligence.).